driveralex/AC562/CR.md

 ```
 ### 5) Histograms of the degree distribution.

-First we will generate diffrents grap with the previous functions:
+First, we will generate different graphs with the previous functions:

-- Erdos-Renyi with 1000 nodes and diferent values of the probability p from 0 to 1 with a step of 0.05.
+\- Erdos-Renyi with 1000 nodes and different values of the probability p from 0 to 1 with a step of 0.05.

-To do this we use the folling code:
+To do this we use the following code:

 ```r
 generate_ER <- function(n)